 - Residents participate in staffing every third weekend

 - Design and completion of a resident research project in the area of solid organ transplantation is required, including a presentation and manuscript of research results

 - Residents will participate in weekly grand rounds sessions with other pharmacy residents and students

-- Presentation of a transplant-focused continuing education presentation during the year
+- Presentation of a transplant-focused continuing education presentation as well as monthly Transplant Forum presentations during the year

 Applicants must be graduates of an ACPE-accredited College of Pharmacy, have completed an ASHP-accredited PGY-1 Pharmacy Practice Residency and be eligible for Michigan licensure.
 Academic transcripts, letter of intent, three professional references and curriculum vitae should be submitted to PhORCAS.
 The application deadline is January 1st.
 On-site interviews are required.